10 Essential Strategies for Preventing Shoulder Injuries in Baseball: A Comprehensive Guide for Pitchers

 • Eat a small meal or snack containing carbohydrates and protein within 30 minutes after pitching or training

-Remember that proper nutrition and hydration support not only your physical performance but also your body’s ability to recover and prevent injuries.
+Keep in mind that proper nutrition and hydration support not only your physical performance but also your body’s ability to recover and ward off injuries.

 10. Regular Check-ups and Communication with Your Medical Team

-Lastly, maintaining open communication with your medical team is crucial for preventing shoulder injuries in baseball.
-Regular check-ups can help identify potential issues before they become serious problems.
-Consider the following:
+Lastly, keeping open communication with your medical team is crucial for preventing shoulder injuries in baseball.
+Regular check-ups can help flag potential issues before they grow into serious problems.
+Take the following into account:

 • Schedule preseason physical examinations